 The nature of SPARK language means that a certain class of security flaws can be completely avoided.
 The SPARK Pro tools can detect and mitigate against dangerous programming errors listed by the CWE/SANS experts such as

-Vulnerabilities introduced by weak or erroneous constructs can be detected and removed early in the systems’ lifecycle — before the software is even compiled — and long before the software enters testing or evaluation.
+Vulnerabilities introduced by weak or erroneous constructs can be detected and removed early in the system's lifecycle — before the software is even compiled — and long before the software enters testing or evaluation.

-Safety-Critical Systems Development
+Safety-Critical System Development